MichaelHaigh/netapp-1p-k8s-terraform/README.md

 terraform init
 ```

-The provider version in each `main.tf` file is constrained by the `~>` operator to ensure code compatibility, however feel free to change to a different operator if required.
+the provider version in each `main.tf` file is constrained by the `~>` operator to ensure code compatibility, however feel free to change to a different operator if needed.

 Next, update the `default.tfvars` file to have the deployment parameters of choosing.
 Additional information on their meanings can be found in the `variables.tf` file.